How we buy coffee

 How we pay for coffee

 When it comes to purchasing, our discussion around price with producers is pretty simple and straightforward, regardless of our intended use for the coffee.
-It usually starts with us asking what a producer wants for their coffee, and their answer is usually the price that we pay.
+It usually starts with us asking what a producer wants for their coffee, and their answer is typically the price that we pay.

-None of our purchases are linked to the commodity market.
+None of our purchases are linked to the commodities market.
 Where many specialty buyers will pay a differential on top of the current C price at the time of purchase, we take a different approach.
 Instead, we take into consideration the cost of production for the season in that particular origin, the quality of the coffee, the application and suitability of that coffee for our customers, and our ability to find buyers for it.
 We consider this approach to be the fairest and most sustainable way to purchase coffee.

 Outside of price discussions, identifying the motivations and needs of each of the producers we work with is imperative, as these can vary greatly from producer to producer.
 For some of our producing partners, growing our volumes is their priority.
 This may be because their capacity is growing, or because they want to sell more of the same grade of coffee at the prices we’re paying.
 In these situations, our priority is finding ways to grow with them, and helping them market and grow demand for their coffee.
 For other smaller producers, pre-committing to our volumes in advance is invaluable, as it helps them minimise their risk and get pre-harvest financing.